 To keep perennials performing beautifully, divide the biggest plants every 3 to 4 years when they are not in bloom.

 You’ll know when it’s past time to divide perennials because the plant produces fewer flowers or the center of the plant looks sickly while the margins thrive.

-While most perennials need dividing, this is not only the case.
+While most perennials really need dividing to stay vigorous, this is not always the case.
 Some exceptions include: peonies, false indigo (Baptisia), monkshood, bleeding heart, lupine, and poppy.

 How to Divide Perennials